miso-lims/miso-lims/docs/user_manual/site_configuration.md

 configuration is done on the barcode scanner itself, and you should see the scanner's manual for configuration instructions.

-It is also possible to use
-[Thermo Fisher VisionMate™ High Speed Barcode Readers](https://www.thermofisher.com/order/catalog/product/312800) to scan entire boxes of tubes at once.
+It is also possible to use a [Ziath DP5 Mirage Rack Reader](https://www.froggabio.com/azenta_dp5-mirage-rack-reader.html) or [Thermo Fisher VisionMate™ High Speed Barcode Readers](https://www.thermofisher.com/order/catalog/product/312800) to scan entire boxes of tubes at once.
 These bulk scanners must be configured by your MISO administrators to work in MISO.